nico989/AdventofCyber2023/Day20/Day20.md

 # Advent of Frostlings

 ## Solution
-- Hit "Start Machine". and browse http://IP.
+- Hit "Start Machine" and browse http://IP.
 - What is the handle of the developer responsible for the merge changes?
 <br/>
 Open the merged request and read the comments.